medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

  - Models to contain aggregates that may be useful for dashboards or analysis

 ### Form models
-for each form in the CHT app, create one model which selects from `data_record where form = 'theformyouwant'`, moves the fields from the `fields` json into columns, applies any transformations that would be convenient, and if necessary, indexes them.
+For each form in the CHT application, create one model that selects from `data_record where form = 'theformyouwant'`, moves the fields from the `fields` JSON into columns, applies any convenient transformations, and, if necessary, add indexes to them.

-This example extracts Last Menstrual Period, Expected Delivery Date and ANC visit number from a typical pregnancy registration form
+This example extracts `Last Menstrual Period`, `Expected Delivery Date` and `ANC visit number` from a typical pregnancy registration form.

 ```sql
 {{